Skip to main content

 What happened?

 In November 2021, a former employee of the South Georgia Medical Center in Valdosta, Georgia, downloaded private data from the medical center’s systems to his USB drive without obvious reason the day after quitting.
-This is an example of a malicious insider threat where the insider was angry, discontent, or had other personal reasons to harm the organization.
+This is one of many employee data breach examples where the insider was angry, discontent, or had other personal reasons to harm the organization.

 What were the consequences?

-Patients’ test results, names, and birth dates were leaked.
-The medical center had to provide all patients who suffered from the leak with services including free credit monitoring and identity restoration.
+Patient test results, names, and birth dates were leaked.
+The medical center had to provide all patients who were victims of the leak with free credit monitoring and identity theft restoration services.

 Why did it happen?

-A former employee had legitimate access to the data he accessed and had no obstacles in carrying through with his intentions.
-However, South Georgia Medical Center’s security software reacted to the incident of unauthorized data downloading in the form of an alert that notified cybersecurity staff about an employee copying sensitive information to a USB device.
+A former employee had legitimate access to the data he stole and had nothing preventing him from carrying through with his intentions.
+However, South Georgia Medical Center’s security software reacted to the incident of an unauthorized data download in the form of an alert that notified cybersecurity staff about an employee copying sensitive information to a USB device.

 In the case of the South Georgia Medical Center, the incident was noticed and terminated promptly.
-But efficient access management tools along with access permissions on a strictly need-to-know basis could have deterred unauthorized access from the beginning.
-A privileged access management solution would have been a good way to prevent this incident.
+But an efficient access management solution providing access permissions on a strictly need-to-know basis could have deterred unauthorized access from the beginning.
+Employing a privileged access management solution would have been a good way to prevent this incident.
+For more information, read our article on how to prevent unauthorized access in your organization.

 What happened?